Slow Cooker High-Protein Beef Chili

 Tenderizes tougher cuts – Slow cooking breaks down connective tissue in meat, making even budget-friendly cuts incredibly tender.
 This means you can use chicken thighs, chuck roast, or pork shoulder and get restaurant-quality results.

 Hands-off cooking – Set it in the morning before work, and dinner is ready when you get home.
-No standing over the stove or watching the oven.

 Makes large batches easily – Most slow cookers hold 6-8 servings, making them perfect for meal prep or feeding a family.
-Cook once, eat multiple times.

 Develops deep flavors – The long, slow cooking time allows flavors to meld and develop in ways that quick cooking can’t replicate.